 What if, and this requires us to stretch our visions into the future a hundred years, we are at the tipping point of a new paradigm?
 What if the dominant system of the last 100 years was in its final years, or even months?
 What if the model of the last 100 years that is decimating our planet, building more chemical-based weapons, and filling our food supply, our personal care products, and, in turn, our bodies to the brim with known human toxins was nearing its end?

 What if the events of this past year shone the brightest light possible onto all the cracks of a system that cannot support the illnesses that it has created?
-What if 2020 was both the breaking point, and the turning point?
+What if we are now facing both the breaking point, and the turning point?

 This is where we are, so where do we go from here?